SwingEntertainment/LANDAS/README.md

       1.📙 Dictionary - Browse through a catalog of Filipino words used in our everyday life!
 Lola will teach you how to use them and speak them proficiently!
       <br>
       <br>
       2. 📖 Story Telling - Learn more about the Philippine History!
-Starting from the Spanish Colonization up until the modern times.
+Starting from the Spanish colonization up until the modern times.
 You will be amazed how our ancestors did not just surrender to their colonizers, they have fought their way to our freedom and brought us independence.
       <br>
       <br>
       3. 📝 Quiz - Test your knowledge with Lola's Quiz to see if you have listened carefully to her stories about our history.
 Don't worry, Lola is not strict about getting a perfect score.